Michalychforever/CLASS-PT/README.md

 The installation instuctions for CLASS can be found on the official code webpage https://github.com/lesgourg/class_public

-Once you are all set, check out the jupyter notebook 'notebooks/nonlinear_pt.ipynb' for the examples of working sessions.
+Once you are all set, check out the jupyter notebook *'notebooks/nonlinear_pt.ipynb'* for the examples of working sessions.

-You can also use the Mathematica notebook 'read_tables.nb' to read the code output.
+You can also use the Mathematica notebook *'read_tables.nb'* to read the code output.

 # Using the code

-You can use CLASS-PT freely, provided that in your publications you cite at least the code paper.
+You can use CLASS-PT freely, provided that in your publications you cite at least the code paper [arXiv:2004.10607](https://arxiv.org/abs/2004.10607).
 Feel free to cite the other companion papers devoted to new large-scale structure analysis methodologies!